 Together we take global, regional and local action on antibiotic resistance.
 Learn more about us here.

 ReAct’s perspective is shaped by the reality of the five continents where we are based.
 Our vision and values are guided by the principle that solutions to contain antibiotic resistance must contribute to improving universal health coverage, global poverty reduction and support global development for all.

 ReAct is a focal point for sharing and disseminating information about antibiotic resistance including in-country experiences and best practices on managing antibiotic resistance.

 We need to act together – everyone can take action for a world free from fear of untreatable infections.

 Antibiotic resistance is a threat to global health and human development.
 This calls for unprecedented global collective action across sectors and at all levels of society.

 ReAct was initiated with the goal to be a global catalyst, advocating and stimulating for global engagement on the issue of antibiotic resistance by collaborating with a broad range of organizations, individuals and stakeholders.

 Read more about how ReAct is funded.

 Our newsletter features newly published research from around the world, contemporary policy and news from ReAct.
-The newsletter is published twice per month.
+The newsletter is published every third week.
 You can also access older newsletters here.